 It’s time to be honest with yourself about what you want.
 Hell, you might not even want the girl.
 You might just be super interested because she seems so unattainable and for no other reason.
 But whatever it is, you need to actually address it.
 Lying to the girl is lame, cowardly, and it’s wrong.
 Nobody wants to be in a relationship built on a lie — whether that relationship is romantic or not.
 So stop torturing yourself.
 Be brave.
 Step up.
 Exit the friend zone.
 I promise, regardless of the outcome, you’ll respect yourself a lot more because of it.

 In case you’re wondering how to avoid the friend zone in the first place, take this conversation as a starting point, and work your way from there.

 “Hey, so are you single?
-You seem like a really cool person and I think I’d like to get to know you more.” (or whatever line you happen to use)
+You seem like a really cool person and I’d like to get to know you more.” (or whatever line you happen to use)

 No sorry, I have a boyfriend.
 We can still be friends, though.

 “Nah, it’s okay.
 To be honest, if you’re as cool as you seem to be, I probably wouldn’t want to be just friends with you, and I don’t do the crappy sideways shit.
 So we won’t worry about this, okay?
 Have a great day.”

 -and then you walk away, or change topics, and it’s no big deal.
 I guarantee the girl has never had that happen to her in her life — and she will remember you.
 Alternatively, if you can manage to actually keep it in your pants when it comes to hot girls, and form a group of hot female friends that you are genuinely just friends with (remember, no bullshitting yourself on this.
 It has to be real.), you put yourself in a really good position to meet a lot of great women, and have women of quality vouching for you.
 When a girl recognizes that you are a catch, she will try to set you up with other great women in her life.
 Why?